 In the aftermath of what is quite likely one of the most infamous automotive recalls in history, Toyota suffered billions of dollars in potential revenue on top of having to pay out exorbitant amounts to settle legal disputes from customers.
-Along with this, Toyota dealerships all over the world were also badly affected with customer’s taking a hit economically from plummeting car resale values.
+Along with this, Toyota dealerships all over the world were also badly affected with customers taking a hit economically from plummeting car resale values.

 So, what can we learn from all of this?
 Was it an issue with Toyota’s design processes?
 How is it possible that a company with a reputation for solid quality was able to make such a critical error?

 From the mishandling of public communications to a delay in action taken by the management team, the root cause of all of this can be traced back to a failure in HR Management.
 While some experts may point the finger of blame at Toyota’s engineering team, a manufacturing defect is merely a symptom of a much larger problem at Toyota.
-A problem which the senior members of the organization and the company’s HR department failed to address.
+A problem that the senior members of the organization and the company’s HR department failed to address.

-The HR team behind Toyota management philosophy touts the benefits of lean manufacturing processes.
+The HR team behind Toyota’s management philosophy touts the benefits of lean manufacturing processes.
 Lean manufacturing or production applies a systematic management of eliminating waste whilst increasing productivity.
 It is through the nearly religious adherence that Toyota was able to become one of the world’s largest auto manufacturers.
 Consisting of two parts, the Toyota Way consists of two main pillars; the first being a dedication to continuous improvement and the second being the respect and empowerment of people.

 While Toyota’s recall may be a technical problem, it is unfair to place the blame squarely on production.
 In fact, by failing to act in several instances we can see how a failure of HR management was in fact the main contributing factor to Toyota’s 2010 crisis.